dynatrace-oss/terraform-provider-dynatrace/docs/resources/aws_credentials.md

 - `access_key` (String) the access key
 - `account_id` (String) the ID of the Amazon account
-- `external_id` (String) the external ID token for setting an IAM role.
-You can obtain it with the `GET /aws/iamExternalId` request
 - `iam_role` (String) the IAM role to be used by Dynatrace to get monitoring data
 - `secret_key` (String, Sensitive) the secret access key
 - `unknowns` (String) Any attributes that aren't yet supported by this provider

+Read-Only:

+- `external_id` (String) (Read only) the external ID token for setting an IAM role.
+You can obtain it with the `GET /aws/iamExternalId` request

 <a id="nestedblock--supporting_services_to_monitor"></a>